-- INTR (Interrupt)
+- o INTR (Interrupt)

-- IPINTR (Interprocessor Interrupt)
+- o IPINTR (Interprocessor Interrupt)

-- INVAL (Invalidate)
+- o INVAL (Invalidate)

-- STOP
+- o STOP

-- BDCST (Broadcast)
+- o BDCST (Broadcast)

 The VAXBI protocol provides for the use of caches, so that reads and writes can be specified depending upon whether data is cached.
-The terms read-type and write-type are used to describe all the read and The transactions "with cache intent" are used write transactions. when data may be cached.
-Nodes monitor the bus to see if anv transactions with cache intent affect the data that they may have in their cache or in a private memory.
-If a transaction is specified as READ or WRITE transaction (in uppercase), this means that data will а not be cached.
+The terms read-type and write-type are used to describe all the read and write transactions.
+The transactions "with cache intent" are used when data may be cached.
+Nodes monitor the bus to see if any transactions with cache intent affect the data that they may have in their cache or in a private memory.
+If a transaction is specified as a READ or WRITE transaction (in uppercase), this means that data will not be cached.
 Having the READ and WRITE transactions improves system performance.